 Why is the transaction speed such a big problem?
 Well, get an idea of it with the following example:

 Another solution that EOS is trying to find is the issue of usability.
 For instance, both BitShares and Steem can execute around 100,000 transactions per second and utilize smart contract technology.
 However, it's quite challenging for developers to incorporate basics such as task scheduling and account recovery.

 By utilizing an operating system protocol, EOS will allow developers to insert these core functions.

 EOS, like many other smart contract blockchains, is being referred to as the 'Ethereum Killer.'
-It means that it can do whatever that Ethereum can but in a more enhanced and improved way.
-So, the comparison of these two may make it easy to understand its work.
+It means that it can do whatever Ethereum can but in a more enhanced and improved way.
+So, the comparison of these two may make it easy to understand their work.